IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-use-cases.md

 #### **Unpredictable / Aperiodic load**

 That is, the number of requests to (or usage of) the functional service may varies widely and unpredictable over time.

-Hosting Serverless functions can be extremely cost-effective for both its PAYGO cost model, as well as its ability to automatically scale on-demand.
+Hosting these cases as Serverless functions can be extremely cost-effective for both its PAYGO cost model, as well as its ability to automatically scale on-demand.

+{% hint style="tip" %}
+Most user-driven use cases, including data driven by workflows with human interactions, fall into this category.
+Almost any functional services not under constant load qualify as Serverless candidates.
+{% endhint %}

 ### Serverless Anti-patterns